 - Ancona to Corfu, Igoumenitsa and Patras ferries run by Minoan Lines

 Venice to Greece

-- Venice to Corfu, Igoumenitsa and Patras ferries run by
+- Venice to Corfu, to Igoumenitsa and to Patras ferries run by

 Another video that shows more of the surroundings and the ambient on the ferry crossing: